Paco8/ttml2ssa/README.md

   --no-italics          removes the italic tags from the dialog texts --no-top              all dialog will be displayed at the bottom of the
                         screen
-  --ssa-fontname [font]
+  --ssa-fontname [font], -f [font]
-                        the font name (default: arial) --ssa-fontsize [number]
+                        the font name (default: arial) --ssa-fontsize [number], -fs [number]
-                        the font size (default: 50) --ssa-primary-color [color]
+                        the font size (default: 50) --ssa-primary-color [color], -pc [color]
-                        the primary color in format AABBGGRR or color name (default: white) --ssa-back-color [color]
+                        the primary color in format AABBGGRR or color name (default: white) --ssa-back-color [color], -bc [color]
-                        the back color in format AABBGGRR or color name (default: 40000000) --ssa-outline-color [color]
+                        the back color in format AABBGGRR or color name (default: 40000000) --ssa-outline-color [color], -oc [color]
                         the outline color in format AABBGGRR or color name (default: black)
-  --ssa-bold            the font will be in bold --ssa-italic          the font will be in italic
+  --ssa-bold, -b        the font will be in bold --ssa-italic, -i      the font will be in italic --no-timestamp-manipulation
+                        no changes will be made on timestamps --no-fix-collisions   collisions on timestamps won't be fixed --min-sep-ms [ms]     minimum separation (in ms) between framestamps (SSA/ASS output only)
 ```
 If multiple subtitle files are supplied, the application will create the
 output files using the input filenames, replacing the extension with srt or ssa.